App Support.

 Routing

-• Default Gateway: The default gateway for the connection, this should be left blank in most scenarios.
+• Default Gateway: The default gateway for routes using this connection.
+This should be left blank in most scenarios so Viscosity and OpenVPN can determine the correct gateway automatically.

 Routes for the connection can be defined by pressing the +.
+Routes determine which networks or IP addresses are sent through the VPN connection.
 For more information on routing, please see Routing Traffic For Websites & Applications.

 DNS